Oliver-Gross/Starbucks-Capstone-Challenge/Blog_Post.md

 ### 3. Metrics <a name="metrics"></a>

-To grade the result we will look at the accuracy, precision and the F-score.
+To grade the results we will look at the accuracy, precision and the F-score.

 ### 4. Exploratory Data Analysis <a name="eda"></a>